WTWalters/go-fundamentals-for-building-web-servers/README.md

 ## Source Files Description

-This repository contains the sample web servers that are built in chapter 3 of the course.
-There is one subfolder for each site, cooresponding to the site and server built in each lesson of chapter 3.
+This repository contains the sample programs from each lesson of the course, including the web servers built in chapter 3.
+There is one subfolder for each server, cooresponding to the site and server built in each lesson of chapter 3.

 ------